shaadclt/Multi-Agent-Customer-Support-Automation/README.md

 This project leverages the crewAI AI agents to create a sophisticated support system.
 These agents provide top-notch support and quality assurance for customer inquiries.

 ## Installation
 To get started, you need to install the required libraries using pip.
-This includes crewai, crewai_tools, langchain_community, and langchain_groq.
+This includes 'crewai', 'crewai_tools', 'langchain_community', and 'langchain_groq'.

 ## Setup
 1. **Import Necessary Libraries:**